SergeyLyoshin/hangman_game/README.md

 # Welcome to game - Hangman!

 # What's Hangman?

-Hangman (game), a game of guessing a word or phrase one letter at a time.

-# Rules of the game:
+Rules of the game:

-The program guesses a word, the player must guess the word in 7 attempts.
-Re-entering an incorrect letter will not count as an additional error.
+Console game on Ruby.

+The computer thinks out a word (from the list in the file) and shows how many letters there are.
+The player enters letters one at a time.
+If a letter is in a word, the computer shows how many times it appears in it and in what places.
+If there is no letter, the computer counts the error.
+If the word is correctly guessed, the player wins.
+After each mistake, the gallows is drawn.
+There are 7 mistakes you can make.

-New words can be added to the `words.txt` file in the `data` folder
+New words can be added to the words.txt file in the data folder
 # How to play?

 Install Ruby at the command prompt if you haven't yet:

 At the command prompt, run next:

-`$ruby main.rb`
+`$ ruby main.rb`